ammo can console/lock box

 Just random thoughts, but like I said, good idea!

-I welded a piece of 1/8" plate to the inside wall (no pics of it, sorry) for the latch to catch on.
+I welded a piece of 1/8" flat bar to the inside wall (no pics of it, sorry) for the latch to catch on.

 I'd be comfortable storing most anything I own short of a firearm in it, but realistically if someone really wants to get into it they're going to find a way.